-"High on the cliffs the light-house keeper Caught the sound of а piercing scream; Low in hut the Ionely widow her Moaned in the maze of a troubled dream:
+"High on the cliffs the light-house keeper Caught the sound of a piercing scream; Low in her hut the lonely widow Moaned in the maze of a troubled dream;

-"And saw in her sleep seaman ghostly, With sea-weeds clinging in his hair, Into her room, all wet and dripping, A drownéd boy on his bosom bear.
+"And saw in her sleep a seaman ghostly, With sea-weeds clinging in his hair, Into her room, all wet and dripping, A drownéd boy on his bosom bear.

-"Over Death Sea bridge silver on The child to his Father's arms had passed!
-Heaven than Tir-na-n'oge, was nearer And the golden city was reached at last."
+"Over Death Sea on a bridge of silver The child to his Father's arms had passed!
+Heaven was nearer than Tir-na-n'oge, And the golden city was reached at last."